 Cost of entertainment and eating out in Abuja

 Entertainment and dining out in Abuja encompass a wide price range but often lean towards the higher end for Western tastes, reflecting the city’s general cost of living.
-Although there are eateries and entertainment spots that cater to a more budget-conscious audience, the costs can escalate, especially in more upscale areas or establishments catering to expats and the city’s affluent crowd.
+While there are eateries and entertainment spots that cater to a more budget-conscious audience, the costs can escalate, especially in more upscale areas or establishments catering to expats and the city’s affluent crowd.

 Cost of education in Abuja